 Your doctor may use the word "angina" or "angina pectoris," when discussing your chest pain.
 Actually, angina is the medical term for chest pain, pressure or tightness — but it's not the same as a heart attack.

 Blood supply to the heart muscle is typically reduced by atherosclerosis, the build-up of fatty plaque in the arteries that supply the heart.
 When the heart's demand for blood flow increases (due to exertion or emotional stress) in someone with restricted blood supply to the heart, that person may experience angina symptoms, including squeezing, burning, tightness or a sensation of pressure in the chest.

 So how can you tell whether your chest pain is angina or a heart attack?
-Here are some tips:
+Here are some important differences:

 While coronary artery disease is a leading cause of chest pain, Schaer says pain can occur even when there isn't a partially or completely blocked artery.